RilDev/gh-packages/README.md

 - [x] add info message on top of README.md to ask for feedback/feature request
 - [x] refactor `README` to make it a 30 second read
 - [ ] create a wiki to explain all aspects of the project
+- [ ] add example page to wiki (mv, rm, rm -r, rm all but specified files...)
 - [ ] test code. get at least 80% code coverage.
 - [x] comment code well
 - [x] refactor code